What’s powering your business? Let’s talk IT support

 Ah, IT.
 The backbone of modern business.
 The thing that keeps emails flowing, spreadsheets calculating, and your coffee machine inexplicably connected to the internet.
 But just like there are different ways to make a cup of coffee (from instant granules to a barista-style espresso), there are different ways businesses handle IT.
 Some approaches are smooth and efficient, while others resemble a chaotic game of whack-a-mole.

-Let’s take a look at the different IT setups companies use, and which one might work best for you.
+Let’s take a look at the different IT support setups companies use, and which one might work best for you.

 Some businesses decide that IT is just another hat for someone to wear, usually the finance manager, an eager apprentice, or even the managing director themselves.
 And when things get tricky, there’s always that one employee who “knows a bit about computers.”